A cartilaginous joint: the joint between two lumbar vertebral bodies.

-Also called an amphiarthrosis, a type of joint.
+A cartilaginous joint, also called an amphiarthrosis, is a type of joint.
 A primary cartilaginous joint is one in which the bones are united by a plate or bar of hyaline cartilage.
 Thus, the union between the epiphysis and the diaphysis of a growing bone and that between the first rib and the manubrium sterni are examples of such a joint.
 No movement is possible.

 A secondary cartilaginous joint is one in which the bones are united by a plate of fibrocartilage, and the articular surfaces of the bones are covered by a thin layer of hyaline cartilage.
 Examples are the intervertebral joints and the symphysis pubis.
 The amount of movement possible is dependent on the physical qualities of the fibrocartilage.